t3n/graphql/Readme.md

 - CachedDirective
 - CostDirective

-To enable those Directives add them to your graphql endpoint:
+To enable those Directives add this configuration to your endpoint:
 ```yaml
 t3n:
   GraphQL: